Brendan Burkett: Swimming career

 Burkett first represented Australia at the 1987 Pan Pacific Para-Swimming Championships, where he won a gold medal in the 100 m butterfly.
 At the 1988 Seoul Games, he won a silver medal in the Men's 4 × 50 m Freestyle Relay A1–A8 event.
 At the 1992 Barcelona Games, he won a bronze medal in the Men's 50 m Freestyle S9 event.
 He won a silver medal at the 1994 Victoria Commonwealth Games in the Men's 100 m Freestyle S9 event.
 At the 1996 Atlanta Games, he was the captain of the Australian Paralympic team.
 At the games, he won a gold medal in the Men's 50 m Freestyle S9 event, for which he received a Medal of the Order of Australia, and a silver medal in the Men's 4 × 100 m Freestyle S7–10 event.
 At the 1998 IPC Swimming World Championships in Christchurch, he was part of the Australian team that won a gold medal and broke a world record in the 4 × 100 m Freestyle Relay event.
 He won a gold medal and again broke a world record in the Men's 50 m Freestyle S9 event at the 1999 European Championships; his father had died earlier that year.
 He carried the Australian flag at the opening ceremony of the 2000 Sydney Games.
 At the Games, he won a silver medal in the Men's 4 × 100 m Freestyle 34 pts event; he was very disappointed that he could not defend his 50 m freestyle title.
 He retired from competitive swimming after the 2000 games.

 In September 2018, he was appointed Australian Paralympic Swimming Head Coach.

 Recognition

 In 1988, Burkett won an Australia Day Sporting Award.
 In 1998, Burkett was inducted into the Sunshine Coast Sports Hall of Fame.

 In 2000, he received the Professional Engineer of the Year Award from the Institution of Engineers Australia.
 That year, he also received an Australian Sports Medal.
 In 2007, Burkett became a member of Swimming Queensland's Hall of Fame.
 In 2008, he was a member of the long-term health strategy group at the Australia 2020 Summit.
 He received the Outstanding Service to Swimming Australia Award in 2009.

-In 2009 Burkett was inducted into the Queensland Sport Hall of Fame.
+In 2009 Burkett was inducted into the Queensland Sport Hall of Fame.In 2026, he was awarded the International Paralympic Committee’s Scientific Award, honouring a lifetime of contribution to advancing Para sport and improving outcomes for athletes with a disability.